Ivica Račan: Prime Minister (2000–2003)

 Račan's best achievements were in foreign policy.
 He successfully brought Croatia out of the semi-isolation of the Tuđman era and set the country on the road towards membership of the European Union.
 During his term as prime minister, the Constitution of Croatia was amended, turning Croatia from a semi-presidential system to a parliamentary democracy and granting more power to the parliament and prime minister.
 Among other things, Račan opened up the government's workings to the public with an "open-doors day" at the government and scheduled regular press conferences, which was in sharp contrast to previous governments who for the most part shunned media attention.
 Račan visited Bleiburg, Austria, in 2002 and attended the annual commemoration of the Bleiburg repatriations.

 During his term in office, Croatia also changed economically.
-The opening to the West brought fresh inflows of capital which helped jump-start Croatia's GDP growth, which amounted to around 5% per year during the years of the Račan government – high compared to previous years.
+The opening to the West brought fresh inflows of capital which helped jump-start Croatia's GDP growth, amounting to around 5% per year during the years of the Račan government – high compared to previous years.
 The government also undertook a series of reforms in the public and government sectors and started large building projects, such as an affordable housing program and the construction of the A1 highway connecting the two biggest cities Zagreb and Split, which had been long-desired due to its importance for tourism.
 During this period, Račan also began to heal the rifts between Croatia and its neighbour Serbia and other former Yugoslav republics.

 He also endured much criticism during that time when it came to the ICTY investigations.
 On the right-wing political spectrum he was attacked as being non-patriotic and a traitor to the national interests while on the liberal-left spectrum he was accused of not doing enough in fighting right-wing extremism and doing little on ensuring de-Tudjmanisation.
-In February 2001 he faced a massive public uproar when the indictment from ICTY came for Mirko Norac, who at the time was a runaway.
+In February 2001, he faced a massive public uproar when the indictment from ICTY came for Mirko Norac, who at the time was a runaway.
 The incident came to a peak when 100,000 people came to protest on the Split Riva against the government and a fear of a Coup d'état was at stake.
 The incident was calmed down when Račan made a deal with Carla Del Ponte which assured that Norac would be prosecuted in Croatia.